-As a PA you will always have to book restaurants on behalf of your boss for client lunches, drinks or breakfast meetings.
-Whether this be five times a week or twice a month, it’s always good to have a selection of places to suggest and as back-ups, which is where we come in!
+As a PA you may have to book restaurants on behalf of your boss for client lunches, drinks or breakfast meetings.
+Whether this be five times a week or twice a month, it’s always good to have a selection of places to suggest.
 We’ve compiled a list of our favourite restaurants in and around Mayfair that we hope will give you some inspiration.
-We’ve chosen 5 formal places to really impress top clients, and 5 less formal for something a little more relaxed.
+We’ve chosen five formal places to really impress top clients, and five that are a little more casual.

 Cecconi’s – Burlington Gardens